WALKING WITH GOD

 The River of Life will flow from the Bride of the Lamb, the new Jerusalem, and the members of the Bride will be growing on the banks of the River of Life and will be a source of healing for the nations on the earth.

 It is the same Oneness that is present today in the Father and the Son.
-It is for this role that the saints are being prepared today; and to attain to our role of being One in the Father and the Son is worthy of our best efforts.
+It is for this role that the saints are being prepared today.
+To attain to our role of being One in the Father and the Son is worthy of our best efforts.

 We might say that in the future, Heaven is coming to the earth.